PAH associated with connective tissue disease (PAH-CTD)

 n=82

-Tolerability in the PAH-CTD subgroup was generally consistent with the overall population; however, 8 (9.8%) patients receiving placebo and 8 (11.0%) patients receiving OPSUMIT® 10 mg in the PAH-CTD subgroup discontinued treatment due to adverse reactions, compared with approximately 11% for both the placebo and OPSUMIT® in the overall population6,7
+Eight (9.8%) patients receiving placebo and 8 (11.0%) patients receiving OPSUMIT® 10 mg in the PAH-CTD subgroup discontinued treatment due to adverse reactions, compared with approximately 11% for both the placebo and OPSUMIT® in the overall population.6,8

 Overall, in SERAPHIN, OPSUMIT® reduced the risk of PAH-related hospitalization by 50% vs placebo (HR 0.50; 97.5% CI, 0.34-0.75; P<0.0001).5